Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 • Optimize on-page elements like title, headers, and structure

-• Keep the content updated and relevant
+• Keep the content updated and aligned with your target audience

 A Real-World Analogy to Remember